Understanding how to measure dietary sweetness and apprehend consumer perception

-Given that sweet taste has a powerful hedonic appeal, reducing preferences for sweet foods and beverages might be an additional contributor in obesity prevention.
+Given that sweet taste has a powerful hedonic appeal, some suggest that reducing preferences for sweet foods and beverages might be an additional contributor in obesity prevention.
 The difficulty is that, according to the AOAC, there are currently no internationally validated methods that accurately measure sweet taste of carbohydrate sources in food or food products.